 Volunteer surgeons onboard the Africa Mercy treat tumours, burns, vision problems, women’s health conditions, childhood orthopaedics and a range wide of general surgeries.

 Yesterday, a volunteer carried baby Aissata, a seven month old girl, into the operating room.
-Another one made sure the anesthesia and instruments were in order.
-Another made an incision, and more will provide after-care in her recovery.
+Another volunteer made sure the anesthesia and instruments were in order while another made an incision.
+During her recovery, more will provide post operative care.
 Other crew members will prepare meals for those in the wards and operating theatre, and throughout it all the technical crew will keep everything running.

 Many hands and hearts are involved in every journey to hope and healing – and this legacy is shared by all who have served and supported Mercy Ships in the mission to bring hope and healing to the world’s poorest nations.

-Mercy Ships Canada wants to thank all the Canadian volunteers and donors who helped make this significant milestone possible!
+On behalf of Mercy Ships Canada, thank you volunteers and donors who helped make this significant milestone possible!